The Case for Not Hiring a Creative Director

 That's not a knock on the role.
 It's just math.

-A full-time CD runs somewhere between $150K and $250K depending on the market, plus benefits, plus equity if it's that kind of shop.
+A full-time CD is a significant line item — salary, benefits, equity if it's that kind of shop.
 You're paying for 52 weeks of creative leadership whether the work justifies it or not.
 Some weeks it does.
 A lot of weeks it doesn't.

 The fractional model exists because of that gap.